 Occasionally, take your dogs for walks together and separately.
 Eko is only 11 weeks old, so he is still getting used to walking with a leash and harness.
 He really doesn’t walk far before sitting down and refusing to move.

 Bastian loves to walk for about 20 minutes.
-So, if we walk the dogs together, we often bring a dog backpack with us to help carry Eko while still proceeding to walk with Bastian.
-See our full review on our favorite dachshund backpack.
+So, if we walk the dogs together, we often bring a dog backpack with us to help carry Eko, when he needs a break.

 We didn’t know how crucial it really was for us to take them out and meet other dogs that didn’t live with us.